At the end of the first year since H&F Council stopped using bailiffs to enforce council tax debts, we've seen an increase in our collection rate.

 “We are determined to offer an ethical approach that both helps residents at risk of falling into debt and saves money for taxpayers at a time of massive funding cuts from central government.”

-There are a number of things we've done differently to other councils, in striving to be financially efficient.
+There are a number of things we've done differently in striving to be financially efficient.

 - securing £643million from developers